FailAcademy/learning/web-dev-foundation/_lessons/week-01/02-intro-to-css.md

 *Remember that you will lose all of the changes you've made inside the web inspector as soon as you refresh the page.*

+---

-## Lab Activity
+## Homework

-Time to add a bit of style to your resume from the previous lab activity...
+Time to add a bit of style to your resume from the previous homework...

 You're going to add an **external stylesheet** to your root folder, and link it up in the `head` of your HTML file.